WAIF goes beyond operating an animal shelter; we make every attempt to serve the community and the animals in our care through our special programs.

 - Prevent-A-Litter Program–WAIF provides coupons for reduced-cost spaying and neutering to pet owners needing financial assistance.

-- Crisis care–WAIF provides financial assistance to low-income pet owners who can’t afford medical care for their pets.
+- Crisis care–WAIF provides financial assistance to low-income pet owners who can’t afford emergency medical care for their pets.
 This is evaluated on a case-by-case basis.

 - Pet Food Banks–WAIF provides pet food to families in need at the Freeland and Oak Harbor thrift stores.